Veterinary Technician

 Transform learning into making a difference on a veterinary health care team.

-• Students have the opportunity to provide medical care to shelter animals with guidance from RVT's and Veterinarians, and help prepare them for adoption
+- Students provide medical care to shelter animals with guidance from experienced RVTs and Veterinarians, helping to prepare these animals for adoption

-• Students gain real-world, hands-on experience during off-campus rotations to our partnering animal care facilities and clinics, and also benefit from a 240-hour final practicum
+- Students gain real-world, hands-on experience during off-campus rotations at our partnering animal care facilities and clinics in the community, and also benefit from a 240-hour final practicum

-• Graduates are eligible for consideration for registration by the Ontario Association of Veterinary Technicians and by the Canadian Association for Laboratory Animal Science
+- Graduates are eligible to be considered for registration with the Ontario Association of Veterinary Technicians and the Canadian Association for Laboratory Animal Science

 Program Availability and Schedule